1872 Old Luffness - Luffness New and Gullane 2

 The Old Luffness course was located on the east side of what is now the Aberlady Bay Local Nature Reserve, the first Nature Reserve in the UK.
 It is accessed by a footbridge over the River Peffer mouth from a small car park on the left of the A198 road between Aberlady and Gullane.

-Parts of New Luffness (holes 9-17) and Gullane 2 (holes 12-14) and Gullane 3 (hole 9) play over parts of the Old Luffness course.
+Some holes of the New Luffness course (holes 9-11 and 13-15) and Gullane 2 (holes 12-13) play over the north part of the Old Luffness course.

 Sometime before 1867, the golfers in Aberlady began playing on what was known as the Wanster course, which was between Harestanes Wood and Craigielaw Point.
 Unfortunately, they were competing for the use of the land with the 4th (Aberlady) Corps of the Haddingtonshire Rifle Volunteers.
 This brigade was formed in 1860 and was head-quartered in the drill hall nearby and used the same ground for rifle practice.
 The golfers put up with the arrangements for a while but eventually gave up the competition for the use of the ground.
 After holding a valedictory picnic on the course, they retreated, believing discretion was the better part of valour.